-5.10 Long term trend; Direction see 5.6 5.12 Long term trend; Method used See 5.1 6.1 Condition of habitat Based on individual waterbody assessments as part of - a) ENSIS Ltd (Environment Science Services) Site Condition Assessments of Water Features in SACs and ASSIs: Northern Ireland 2008 and 2015, which resurveyed the majority the original H3130 small lake (less 100ha) locations.
-This identified that only about on-third of the area assessed was in favourable condition; - and b) Water Framework Directive monitoring of Upper Lough Macnean, Lower Lough Macnean and Lough Melvin, which has recorded that all these waterbodies are currently in unfavourable condition.
-6.2 Condition of habitat; Method used see 6.1 6.4 Short term trend of habitat area in good condition; Direction see 6.1 6.5 Short term trend of habitat area in good condition; Method used see 6.1 7.1 Characterisation of pressures/ threats Water pollution - The upland catchments where some of these lakes occur are generally isolated from human occupation but subject to afforestation, resulting in elevated nutrient levels and sedimentation through diffuse pollution resulting from forestry operations.
-H3130 lakes in mid to low altitude occur in more intensively farmed catchments, which increases the nutrient loading through point and diffuse pollution of surface and groundwater.
-Sewage - The impact of point source pollution from septic tanks from individual dwellings is recognised as a threat to these low nutrient systems.
-The increase in aerial nitrogen deposition (APIS) resulting mainly from agricultural activity is now identified as a major threat to all habitats in Northern Ireland.
-Blanket bog integrity - a proportion of H3130 water bodies occur in the uplands and are often dependent on the condition of the surrounding peatland.
-Therefore, any adverse impacts on the peatland - such as intensive grazing, mechanical removal of peat, burning and construction of wind farms - which have the potential to induce changes in hydraulic condition in addition to increased sediment loading, may have a negative effect on these upland water bodies.
+5.11 Long term trend; Magnitude see 5.6 5.12 Long term trend; Method used See 5.1 6.1 Condition of habitat The condition of H3140 feature lake in Northern Ireland SAC network is derived from the ENSIS Ltd (Environment Science Services) Site Condition Assessments of Water Features in SACs and ASSIs: Northern Ireland reports 2008 and 2015, which resurveyed all H3140 feature lakes over 1ha within the Natura 2000 network.
+6.2 Condition of habitat; Method used see 6.1 6.4 Short term trend of habitat area in good condition; Direction see 6.1 6.5 Short term trend of habitat area in good condition; Method used see 6.1 7.1 Characterisation of pressures/ threats Water pollution - The lake type is located in small, low-altitude catchments which are intensively farmed in Northern Ireland, resulting in increases in the nutrient loading through point and diffuse pollution of surface and groundwaters.
+The increase in aerial nitrogen deposition (APIS) resulting largely from agricultural activity is now identified as a major threat to all habitats in Northern Ireland.
+Sewage - the impact of point source pollution from domestic dwellings, particularly septic tanks is recognised as having a detrimental impact on this low nutrient lake type.
 Hence pollution is from multiple sources and reported under J01 Mixed source pollution to surface and ground waters (limnic and terrestrial).
-Water abstraction - a few of these larger lakes are used as a public water supply.
 Alien species - the continued spread of invasive aliens is now recognised as a major threat to the freshwater environment.
-Climate Change - The impact of climate change in the short term is not apparent, however if the predicted changers in temperature and rainfall patterns occur along with extreme weather events there will inevitably impact on the structure and function of all standing freshwater bodies to a greater or lesser degree.

-8.2 Main purpose of the measures taken

-There are two major elements to the current measures being undertaken to restore structure and function.
+Climate Change - The impact of climate change in the short term is not apparent, however if the predicted changes in temperature and rainfall patterns occur along with extreme weather events, there will inevitably impact on the structure and function of all standing freshwater bodies to a greater or lesser degree.
+8.2 Main purpose of the measures taken There are two major elements to the current measures being undertaken to restore structure and function.
 The first is the ongoing commitment to the Water Framework directive (WFD) and carried out through River Basin Management, a key element in implementing the WFD, taking an integrated approach to the protection, improvement and sustainable use of the water environment.
 It applies to groundwater and to all surface water bodies, including rivers, lakes, transitional (estuarine) and coastal waters out to one nautical mile.
 In 2009 the first set of River Basin Management Plans (RBMP) as required by the Water Framework Directive were published for each River Basin District within Northern Ireland.
 The Plan identified where our water environment is in good or excellent conditions and set out objectives for improvement or prevention of deterioration.
 As required by WFD, the Plans are to be reviewed and updated every 6 years.
 In 2015 the second set of Plans were published providing an overview of changes and progress that have been made.
 Northern Ireland has 571 surface and groundwater bodies - 496 surface and 75 groundwater.
 The 2015 classification results indicate 36.78% are at good or better status.
 By 2021 with objectives set we aim to increase this to 69.8% with 99.1% at good or better status by 2027.
-The second is the initiation of the development of Conservation Management Plans for Natura 2000 sites, with a target of 95% completion by December 2020.
-This project will be undertaken partly through the Rural Development Programme (RDP) - Northern Ireland which will support the development of plans for some Natura 2000 sites, with many of the remaining plans being primarily funded through INTERREG VA.
-These plans will specifically include Lough Melvin the largest H3130 lake in Northern Ireland, Upper Lough Erne the second largest H3150 lake in Northern Ireland and all six SAC rivers.
-In addition plans are proposed for all upland peatland SACs which include a significant number of Northern Ireland's small H3130 and H3160 water bodies.
+The second is the initiation of the development of Conservation Management Plans on Natura 2000 sites, with a target of 95% completion by December 2020.
+This project will be undertaken partly through the Rural Development Programme (RDP) - Northern Ireland which will support the development of plans for some Natura 2000 sites, with plans for other sites being primarily funded through INTERREG VA.
+These plans will specifically include the most important site for marl lakes in County Fermanagh (Magheraveely Marl Lakes SAC).